-All of the A Level mathematics course content is compulsory and will be examined at the end of the course.
+All of the A level mathematics course content is compulsory and will be examined at the end of the course.
 You will study the pure, statistics and mechanics areas listed below.

-A Level or AS Further Mathematics could be taken as a fourth option in the Sixth Form.
-Further Mathematics AS or A Level is available to students with the necessary ability and it would be especially suitable for those pupils who have studied AQA Further Mathematics GCSE in Year 11 or those considering reading mathematics, engineering or physics at university.
+In addition to A Level Mathematics, A level or AS Further Mathematics can be taken as a fourth option in the Sixth Form.
+Further Mathematics AS or A level is available to students with the necessary ability and it would be especially suitable for those pupils who have studied AQA Further Mathematics GCSE in Year 11 or those considering reading mathematics, engineering or physics at university.
 You will study the compulsory pure content as shown below, but you will have the opportunity to develop your interests in the areas of mechanics, statistics or decision mathematics.